 You have a couple of options.

 Rake into a pile and run the lawnmower over them a few times–the inexpensive way–or purchase a leaf shredder.
 After shredding, mulch the garden beds with the leaves.
 Raking the leaves directly onto the beds without shredding takes much longer for leaves to break down and some leaves mat together, not allowing air circulation and water to get through.

 Make a leaf mold by putting leaves into a leaf bag, dousing the leaves with water, and punching a few holes in the bag.
 The leaves break down into excellent, crumbly, organic food for your soil.

 For great reading on practicing a more ecological approach to your leaves and landscape, Doug Tallamy’s book Nature’s Best Hope is a definite winter read.

 5. Clean Up the Vegetable Garden

 Remove all spent and diseased plant material from the garden.
-Tomatoes that suffered tomato blight should be pulled up, bagged up, and thrown away.
+Tomatoes that suffered tomato blight should be pulled up, bagged, and thrown away.
 Consider planting a cover crop for winter.
 Use your leaves in the vegetable beds, too.
-Improving the soil is always the goal for any gardener.
+Improving the soil is always the goal of any gardener.
 Harvest all your herbs and late summer crops before a freeze gets them, and remember that now is an excellent time to plant garlic.

 6. Skip the Pruning